Pho3b/Count_Em_Good/README.md

 ----------------------------------------------- USAGE ----------------------------------------------------------

-A simple script that prevent the user from writing more charactes than you decide into an Input element.
+A simple script that prevents the user from writing more charactes than you decide into an Input element.
 It also shows the user how many characters remain with a simple graphic eleemnt under the input.